Prospect Park, Reading: The Liebenrood family

-Murder
+Murder of Mary-Ann Leneghan

-The murder of Mary-Ann Leneghan occurred on 7 May 2005.
+On the early morning of 7 May 2005, 16-year-old Mary-Ann Leneghan was stabbed to death in Prospect Park.
+In 2006, six men were convicted of her murder and sentenced to life imprisonment, with minimum terms ranging from 23 to 27 years.

 Macaws (Parrots)

 Missy the free-flying macaw one of the beloved parrots known as Reading's best pet' and a resident of Tilehurst, was tragically shot and killed with an air rifle on Tuesday, September 20, 2022.
 She was one of two Blue and Gold Macaws that frequently soared over Prospect Park and throughout Reading, alongside her companion, Cairo.
 The two birds, who have been inseparable for over five years, grew up together with just a four-month age difference.